-General Public Health is a track of study within the Accelerated MPH degree program intended for professionals from a wide array of fields.
+General Public Health is a track of study within the Accelerated MPH degree program intended for professionals from a wide array of fields that focuses on community health through means such as education, injury prevention, policy making and research.
 The track offers a broad participation in the field of public health as well as formal training in the methods and substantive areas of public health.
-The career needs of General Public Health candidates often require an interdisciplinary approach that goes beyond the scope of any single department within the School.
-One of the primary benefits of the track is that you can take advantage of the educational resources of more than one department.
+As candidate career needs often require an interdisciplinary approach that goes beyond the scope of any single department within the School, General Public Health allows students to take advantage of the educational resources of more than one department.

-Each student’s program is planned individually.
-The course of study includes all components of the Accelerated MPH, except that instead of focused work in a Discipline, GPH students draw their coursework from educational resources throughout the Mailman School.
-They may also choose electives from elsewhere at Columbia University to supplement a particular area of focus.
-(Learn more.)
+Each student’s program is planned individually in accordance with the six disciplines of public health: biostatistics, epidemiology, health policy and management, sociomedical sciences, environmental health sciences, and population and family health.
+The course of study includes all components of the Accelerated MPH, drawing coursework from educational resources throughout the Mailman School to address individual areas of interest and career goals.
+Students can choose electives from across Columbia University to supplement a particular area of focus.